Nibbles1202/DEVOPSALLSTARS-DAY-2/README.md

 - Integrated AWS SNS, Lambda, and EventBridge to design a real-time notification system.
 - Secured the architecture with least privilege IAM policies.
 - Demonstrated API integration and automation in a cloud environment.

-Future Enhancements
-- Add NFL Alerts: Extend functionality to include NFL game notifications.
-- Personalized Preferences: Use DynamoDB to store user preferences (e.g., teams or game types).
-- Web UI Integration: Create a frontend interface for users to manage subscriptions and preferences.
-- Enhanced Analytics: Use AWS CloudWatch for deeper insights into notification performance.